Giuliani associate convicted of campaign finance crimes

 Former Nevada Attorney General Adam Laxalt, now a candidate for U.S. Senate, testified during the trial that a blustering Parnas suggested he could raise hundreds of thousands of dollars for him in 2018.
 He eventually came through only with a $10,000 check that Laxalt’s lawyers told him to reject.

-Joseph Bondy, a lawyer for Parnas, called the allegations against his client “absurd.”
+Joseph Bondy, a lawyer for Parnas, had called the allegations against his client “absurd.”

 He insisted in his closing argument that Muraviev’s money went toward supporting legal marijuana businesses looking to expand.